AHolliday/AHolliday.github.io/_pages/about.md

 Beyond my work in academia, I have spent time in industry: from 2017 to 2019 I was a machine learning consultant with Kinsol Research, working with them on several projects relating to visual object detection and time-series prediction.
 There I curated datasets and designed and implemented machine learning models and training pipelines.

 When not engaged in research, I enjoy spending time outdoors, exploring the city of Montreal, and playing board games with friends.
-I'm also an avid reader of literary fiction, science fiction, philosophy (especially ethics and metaphysics) and history.
+I'm also an avid reader of literary fiction, science fiction, philosophy (especially ethics and philosophy of mind) and history.

 - mention ITSC chairing